The GOP Doubled Down Hard on Nativism

 Republicans have spent record amounts of money on anti-immigrant messages

-With just days until November 5, Republicans’ closing message is nothing if not consistent– ‘your well-being, your future, and that of the nation’s, rests on a purge of the mass parasitic foreigners living amongst us.’
+With just days until November 5, Republicans’ closing message is nothing if not consistent – ‘your well-being, your future, and that of the nation’s, rests on a purge of the mass parasitic foreigners living amongst us.’
 Republican-aligned campaigns are on track to spend well over a billion dollars this year in an attempt to sell this nativist lie to American voters.

-Republican candidates, committees and superPACs have spent $964 million on 1,892 unique TV ads that mention immigration so far this year, according to data pulled from AdImpact.
+To date, Republican candidates, committees and superPACs have spent $964 million on 1,892 unique TV ads that mention immigration so far this year, according to data pulled from AdImpact.
 As we noted in our report last month, this spend is a massive increase over years past with over four times as much money spent on the issue than the record-breaking number in 2022.

 The nativism led the GOP attacks.
 As the Wesleyan Media Project found, 43% of all pro-Republican ads pushed immigration messages in September and 42% in August.